christianandredietrich/iOS-SDK/advanced.md

 NXSDKVersion *version = [NXSDKVersion sharedInstance];
 ```

-Attempts to call alloc on this class oriniton instances of it will fail.
+Attempts to call alloc on this class or in it on instances of it will fail.

 The NXSDKVersion instance has properties describing the current version.
 The recommended method of displaying the current version at build time is as follows: